Coronavirus | Hub

 - Know where your staff are travelling to and returning from.
 This applies to both business and holiday travel.

 - Have a clear process to follow if someone is diagnosed with coronavirus.
+You can login and download our Managers Guidelines to help you with this.

 Please login to view additional content on the members-only page.